abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 title: How to Get Rich (without getting lucky) pt.
 1
 date: "2018-08-20T22:05:03.284Z"
 tags: [tweetstorm, naval]
-description: Part one of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
+description: Part one of Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
 slug: "how-to-get-rich-without-getting-lucky-pt-1"
 coverImage: "./feynman.jpeg"
 ---

 You probably have come across the viral "How To Get Rich" tweetstorm from Naval—he's kinda famous on Twitter, and also he's the co-founder of AngelList.
 He's a prolific tech investor in companies like Twitter, Uber, and many more.

-Here is part one of the Naval's expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.
+Here is part one of Naval's expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.

 ### Seek wealth, not money or status.